My experiences with code signing

 - You need to unlock the device to be able to access the certificate.
 This means that a dialog pops up asking for a PIN or a password when you run signtool to sign a file

 These security measures are good if the certificate protects something valuable - then you want to be involved whenever the certificate is used.
 But it is not a good match for build pipelines running unattended.
 I do not want to enter a PIN/password for each of the several hundreds files we sign during a release build.
 There are ways to work around this, but they are unsecure in their own way.

 Conclusion: Signing code in a build pipeline is not compatible with storing the certificate on a secure USB device - this applies to both USB devices I have tried: SafeNet and YubiKey

 Storing the certificate in a HSM appliance - not tested and very expensive #

 These products exist, they store secrets and are connected to your local network.
 The prices are in the $10000-$30000 range.
 I have not tested if they can be used from a build pipeline, I have no idea if they are easy to use or not.

 Use the cloud vendors certificate store - the best option in my opinion #

-You don't have to buy an HSM appliance, you can rent the service from your cloud vendor.
+You don't have to buy a HSM appliance, you can rent the service from your cloud vendor.
 AWS, GCP and Azure all have HSM backed (FIPS 140-2 compliant) certificate stores that supports signing operations.
 And it is much cheaper than an appliance - unless you have a large number of certificates.
 For code signing purposes an organisation should be able to manage with just one certificate.

 Signtool can use Azure Key Vault, Google Secret Manager or other things with some setup.
-But the easiest way to use Azure Key Vault is to use AzueSignTool but the details will be for another post
+But the easiest way to use Azure Key Vault is to use AzueSignTool - the details will be for another post